 Well, there you have it!
 Those are a few of the many cognitive distortions and biases out there.
 To get a better idea of the few dozen common ones check out the Wikipedia entry going over cognitive distortions, and another specific to cognitive biases.
 If you find other election and social media relevant biases you think should be added, post a comment and I will take a look.

-Caveats: I am not an expert in poli-sci or psychology… I am not advocating for one side of the isle… I do not hate social media.
-I just think it’s interesting and should be explored. 👀 Also got ya, thanksgiving was peaceful and phoneless.
+Caveats: I am not an expert in political science and I am not advocating for one side of the isle (in this post)… I do not hate social media.
+I just think it’s interesting and should be explored.
+Also, thanksgiving was peaceful and phone-less.